EOxServer/eoxserver/docs/sphinx/en/rfc/index.rst

 EOxServer Requests for Comments
 ===============================

-EOxServer Requests for Comments are a means for EOxServer developers to share their ideas and feature requests, propose enhancements and discuss high-level issues concerning the further development of the software.
+EOxServer Requests for Comments (RFCs) are a means for EOxServer developers to share their ideas and feature requests, propose enhancements, and discuss high-level issues concerning the further development of the software.

 RFC Procedures